 - Manual medicine

 This condition also can be corrected with surgical procedures where titanium rods are installed in the spine and vertebrae are fused together.
-This is a highly invasive procedure, but has shown promising results for children with extreme Scheuermann’s kyphosis.
-For more information on the disease, its symptoms and the various treatments, visit your physician.
+This is a highly invasive procedure, but has shown promising results for children with extreme Scheuermann’s kyphosis. .
+For more information on this disease, its symptoms and the various treatments, visit your physician.